-The Company's Management and Board of Directors are responsible for the other information.
+The Company's management and Board of Directors are responsible for the other information.
 The other information comprises the information included in the Company's annual report, but does not include the standalone financial statements and our auditors' report thereon.
-The other information is expected to be made available to us after the date of the Auditor's report.
+The annual report is expected to be made available to us after the date of this auditor's report.